bacon-delight/bacon-delight/README.md

   - Start publishing Vue Plugins
   - Release initial versions of [Ecosphere](https://ecosphere.dev)
   - Complete #66DaysOfData Challenge
-  - Work on some Web3 Projects and learn Smart Contracts
+  - Work on some Web3 Projects and learn more about Smart Contracts
+  - 学习中文
 - 🎹 I play a piano!

 #### Connect with me